-Please raise your hand if you have goals for your music/storytelling/arts career that you’re not meeting right now.
+Let’s try something – – raise your hand if you have goals for your career that you’re not meeting right now.

 Now, I want you to identify the biggest goal you have – – the one that would change your life in a really positive way.

-My question is this – – do you dabble or do you commit?
+Now I have a question to ask you – – do you dabble or do you commit?

 Think about that for a second, and I’d love your honest answer.